slovnicki/beamer/README.md

 ),
 ```

-**NOTE** that both beaming functions (`beamTo` and `BeamToNamed`) will have the same effect as `update` when you try to beam to a location which you're currently on, e.g. if you would to call `context.beamToNamed('/books/3')` instead of above code.
+**NOTE** that both beaming functions (`beamTo` and `BeamToNamed`) will have the same effect as `update` when you try to beam to a location which you're currently on, e.g. if you called `context.beamToNamed('/books/3')` instead of above code.

 ## Beaming Back

 All `BeamLocation`s that you visited are kept in `beamHistory`.
 Therefore, there is an ability to _beam back_ to the previous `BeamLocation`.
 For example, after spending some time on `/books` and `/books/3`, say you beam to `/articles` which is handled by another `BeamLocation` (e.g. `ArticlesLocation`).
-From there, you can get back to your previous location as it were when you left, i.e. `/books/3`;
+From there, you can get back to your previous location as it were when you left, i.e. `/books/3`.

 ```dart
 context.beamBack();